 The practice of approving a company's compensation reports is standard in many markets and has been a requirement for companies in the United Kingdom and Australia since 2003 and 2005, respectively.
-In Canada, advisory votes on executive compensation were introduced voluntarily by some companies in 2010 and have been quickly adopted by others, with approximately 160 companies offering their shareholders a "say on pay" in 2015.
+In Canada, advisory votes on executive compensation were introduced voluntarily by some companies in 2010 and have been quickly adopted by others, with around 200 companies offering their shareholders a "say on pay" in the first half of 2019, and the prospect of as-yet not effective CBCA amendments potentially requiring annual say on pays after the 2020 proxy season.
 We believe these proposals should be submitted annually, as they provide an effective mechanism for enhancing transparency in setting executive pay, improving accountability to shareholders and providing for a more effective link between pay and performance.